nasa/cumulus/README.md

 You will be prompted to select the type of change (patch/minor/major).

 Lerna will update the version of all packages after the selection.
-You then have to commit the changes that are made by Lerna.
-Update the CHANGELOG.md.
+You then have to:

+1. Commit the package version updates that are made by Lerna.
+2. Update the CHANGELOG.md.
 Put a header under the 'Unreleased' section with the a version number and the date.
+3. Add a link to the github "compare" view at the bottom of the CHANGELOG, following the existing pattern.

-Commit these changes as well.
+Commit all changes and open a PR.

 The version number updates should be put in a PR and committed to master along with the changelog updates.
 After merging to master, tag the master branch with a release using the new version number.